MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 }
 ```

-__One-off Payment__ will expire in 1 day (by default) if it is not accepted or rejected by the user during that time or automatic reservation failed and user didn't take any action afterwards.
-The merchant will receive a callback when the One-Off Payment is expired.
-Custom expiration time ranging from 1 minute to 2 weeks can be specified by providing `expiration_timeout_minutes` field.

-Payment reservation appears on the user's Activities List in the 'Pending' section in the MobilePay app.
-When the purchase is completed, the transaction is moved to the 'Approved' section in the MobilePay app.

 ## <a name="autoreserve"></a>Flow 3 - OneOff with Auto reserve
 * The one-off payment without swipe is sent directly to the MobilePay app.
 There is no MobilePay landing page.
 If the payment is successful, then a push message is shown that the One-off without swipe/confirmation was successful.